qiime2/library-catalog/README.md

 This will be rendered as MarkDown on library, and should give a detailed description of your plugin and what it does.

+NOTE: If your readme references any resources using paths relative to the root of your repository these resources WILL NOT LOAD on QIIME 2 Library.
+Only resources referenced with absolute URLs will load.
+This is because we are not cloning and rehosting your assets.

 ## A top level environment-files directory

 Additionally, all repos in the QIIME 2 library must have conda environment.yml files for each supported QIIME 2 release with the following naming scheme `<plugin-name>-qiime2-<distro>-<epoch>.yml`.
 These files must be located in the `/environment-files` folder.